-Ms. Bailey is a graduate of the Santa Rosa Metro Chamber’s Leadership Santa Rosa Program (LSR Class 32) and serves as the Chair of the LSR Program Steering Committee.
-She is also a graduate chapter member of Alpha Kappa Alpha Sorority, Inc. where she was recognized for her extensive service to community and received the sorority’s Western Region Leadership Award.
-She is a board member of the Bridge to the Future-Rites of Passage program, Charles M. Schulz Museum Program Advisory Board and the Press Democrat’s Editorial Board.
+Ms. Bailey is a graduate of the Santa Rosa Metro Chamber’s Leadership Santa Rosa Program (LSR Class 32).
+She is also a graduate chapter member of Alpha Kappa Alpha Sorority, Inc. She is a board member of the Bridge to the Future-Rites of Passage program and Charles M. Schulz Museum Program Advisory Board.

 Ms. Bailey and her husband are longtime Sonoma County residents and have three daughters.